25 Aug 2025

 Other Psychedelic Options for Anorexia Nervosa Treatment

 Treatment options for anorexia nervosa are gradually shifting beyond traditional talk therapy and appetite-stimulating medications toward approaches that target the brain’s underlying mechanisms.
-Current research is exploring how to modify rigid thought patterns, enhance cognitive flexibility, and address the neural circuits involved in reward, control, and self-perception.
+Current research is exploring8 how to modify rigid thought patterns, enhance cognitive flexibility, and address the neural circuits involved in reward, control, and self-perception.

 Ayahuasca